Hôtel de Besenval: The Alliance Tapestry: A Testament to Franco-Swiss diplomacy

+The last major alliance in this context, concluded between the Swiss and the Kingdom of France under the Ancien Régime, was that of 1777, signed in Solothurn.
+In substantive terms, however, the alliance of 1777 went beyond that of 1663.
+The independence and neutrality of Switzerland (Corpus Helveticum) were more strongly emphasised.
+For this reason, the agreement was regarded as more than a mere renewal of the alliance.
+This centuries-old tradition of Franco-Swiss alliance under the Ancien Régime came to an end with the abolition of the French monarchy on 21 September 1792 and the proclamation of the First French Republic.

 The Special Relationship: The glorification of the king's diplomatic achievements with the Swiss

-Detail of the Alliance Tapestry: It shows the French ambassador Jean de La Barde (1602–1692) among the Swiss delegation with the written copy of the renewed alliance in his hand.
+Detail of the Alliance Tapestry: It shows the French ambassador Jean de La Barde (1602–1692) among the Swiss delegation holding a copy of the renewed alliance treaty.

 This tapestry is part of the fourteen-episode sequel to the Histoire du Roi (The King's story).
 Seven copies of this Alliance Tapestry were made, as a total of seven series of the fourteen-episode sequel to the Histoire du Roi were produced between 1665 and 1742 (the Alliance Tapestry is episode number six).
 Four of the seven copies of the Alliance Tapestry have survived.
-In addition to the copy in the Hôtel de Besenval, there is also a copy in the Château de Versailles, in the Museum of the Gobelins Manufactory and in the Swiss National Museum in Zürich.
+In addition to the copy in the Hôtel de Besenval, there is also a copy in the Château de Versailles, in the Museum of the Gobelins Manufactory (Mobilier National) and in the Swiss National Museum in Zürich.
 The Zürich copy is from the fourth edition, created between 1729 and 1734.
-It is on loan by the Gottfried Keller Foundation, which acquired the tapestry from the Paris art trade in 1896.
+It is a loan from the Gottfried Keller Foundation, which acquired it in June 1896 in Paris as part of the sale of the Dreyfus-de Gonzalès Collection for FRF 88,000.
 Until the French Revolution, this tapestry was kept in the Embassy of France in Rome.

 11 November 1663: Johann Heinrich Waser, head of the Swiss delegation, bows to King Louis XIV.
 This oil sketch on canvas, created in 1664 by Adam Frans van der Meulen, depicts the reception the king gave to the Swiss delegation at the Louvre prior to the celebrations on 18 November 1663 at the Cathédrale Notre-Dame de Paris, as depicted in the Alliance Tapestry.
 The first draft of the tapestry, which was later discarded in favour of the scene in the cathedral, was this scene in the Louvre.
 Today, this painting is part of the collections of the Château de Versailles.